Dannydoesdev/GitConnect/README.md

 As a recruiter/hiring engineer, I want a place where I can seek out and contact fresh talent so that I can proactively bring great engineers into our businesses

 ---

 ## Features:

 -   Easy to get register (or browse without an account)
--   Pull your repos direct from Github and showcase as projects
+-   Landing page for viewing other GitConnect profiles and projects
+-   Github API integration for importing repos easily as GitConnect Projects
+-   A project page is created for each repo you import
+-   Project editing tools for 'GitConnect specific' information on the projects
--   Upload repo images
+-   Upload project images & create stories for your project
--   Create repo stories
--   Personalise your portfolio
+-   A profile page is created for each user that you can personalise
--   Provide contact details and Bio
+-   Provide contact details, bio & social media links
--   Link to your social media, portfolio

 ---

 ## v1 Stack:

 - Node.JS
 - Express
 - PSQL database